keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 In  _The Social Gospel in America, 1870-1920_, Handy writes:

 > ... the designation most widely used was "social Christianity."
-The new term came to be applied chiefly to a particular kind of protestant social concern.
+The new term came to be applied chiefly to a particular kind of Protestant social concern.
 There was, on the one hand, a social Christianity which was cast in a "conservative mold."
 Its exponents recognized social problems but sought to deal with them without sharply challenging the dominant individualism...
 At the other extreme were those who tended to reject existing social and economic institutions in favor of sweeping reconstruction.^[Handy, The Social Gospel in America, 5.]

 After the turn of the century, "social gospel" would increasingly become a watchword, and by the 1920s it would strain the fabric of Protestant America.
 However, the concepts of social Christianity were prior to and broader than the social gospel movement that it would produce and served as an umbrella for Protestant social concern.
 By the 1890s, Social Christianity played a significant role in the life of most major Protestant denominations.^[Handy, Undermined Establishment, 58-59.]